-During the year we have introduced a new quarterly forecasting process called "The Lock".
+In RY22/23, we introduced a new quarterly forecasting process called "The Lock".
 This is a simplified governance/approvals process by which any programme, operational and/or functional changes with activities, financials and resources are identified and updated in Function/Programme business plans and forecasts.
 The lock process is the overarching governance and performance framework for Smart DCC, it is supported by existing governance structures, but simplified with Exco being the one and only approval forum.
 The Annual Business Plan (ABP) forms part of the Lock process in Q3.